-The funds raised by the Company at the time of Admission, plus the Willonia Grant are intended to support the Group's preclinical development activities.
+The funds raised by the Company, plus the Wallonia Grant are intended to support the Group's pre-clinical development activities.
 Additional capital will have to be raised to support clinical trial activities through established and highly-regulated pathways to assess safety, tolerability and efficacy of each of its products before applications can be made to individual countries or markets.
 Furthermore, such clinical trials are typically expensive, complex and can take considerable time to complete.